$30.00 members / $50.00 nonmembers 2.0 CE credits

 About the author(s)

+Suzanne Nixon, EdD, LPC, LMFT is a licensed professional counselor, licensed marriage & family therapist and state certified massage therapist in private practice since 1981.
 She has expertise in mind/body approaches to health and wellness, and in synthesizing alternative medicine with traditional psychological and counseling theory into the delivery and treatment of care.

 Course approval codes

-MS #161; LCEU0001641
+MS #161; LCEU0002178

 Online courses are non-refundable.
 AMTA will not cover fees incurred from duplicate payments, insufficient funds, stopped payments or credit/debit cards over credit limits.